andybalaam/graft/raspberrypi.md

 ## How to set up Graft on the Raspberry Pi

-Because the Rapsberry Pi uses a slightly older Python version, there is a special version of Graft for it.
+Because the Raspberry Pi uses a slightly older Python version, there is a special version of Graft for it.

 Here's how to get it: